Office Safety Hazards: A List of Common Workplace Risks

 2. Ergonomic Injuries

-One of the most common types of hazards in a computer workstation are those that result in ergonomic injuries.
+One of the most common types of hazards in a computer workstation is those that result in ergonomic injuries.
 Employees who work in an office spend hours at their desks, looking at their computers, which often results in various ergonomic strains and other posture injuries.
 The biggest problem with these health and safety hazards in the business environment is that they are often difficult to detect.
 However, they aren’t impossible to prevent.

 Employees must have a vast range of adjustable chairs, ergonomic desks, keyboards, PC monitor holders, etc. for work.
 Office furniture and equipment should be adjusted to a wide range of work styles and working routines.
-Management should inform all workers on how to operate with the adjustable equipment so they can benefit most from the ergonomic workstation.
+Management should inform all office workers on how to operate with the adjustable equipment so they can benefit most from the ergonomic workstation.